 Onnit is one of the fitness industry’s biggest giants even though their approach to wellness is somewhat unconventional.
-On the equipment side they’re perhaps best known for focusing on kettlebells, clubs, and maces, and on the nutrition side their most famous products are nootropics like Alpha Brain and stimulant-free, plant-based pre-workouts.
+On the equipment side they’re perhaps best known for focusing on kettlebells, clubs, and maces, and on the nutrition side their most famous products are nootropics like Alpha Brain and the stimulant-free, plant-based pre-workout Total Strength + Performance.

 Until recently, their best known protein was probably their hempseed powder and while they have sold a goat whey-based recovery drink for some time, their product line has been missing regular whey protein powder.

 Until now.
+We tried out their whey isolate and found that it’s a tasty product that has a huge emphasis on improving digestive health.
 Here’s what we thought of the Mexican Chocolate flavor.

 Onnit Grass-Fed Whey Isolate Nutrition Info

 Protein: 20 grams